-Information about Pierce Leslie Bungalow:
+About Pierce Leslie Bungalow:

-The architectural structure of the Pierce Leslie Bungalow displays an innovative blend of Portuguese and Dutch styles along with the native building patterns.
-This bungalow has the characteristic arched doorways', extensive wooden panels on the roof of the ground floor, carved and artistically designed doors, expansive rooms and waterfront balconies.
+The architectural structure of the Pierce Leslie Bungalow displays an innovative blend of Portuguese and Dutch styles, along with the native building patterns.
+This bungalow has the characteristic arched doorways', extensive wooden panels on the roof of the ground floor, carved and artistically designed doors, expansive rooms, and waterfront balconies.

 St. Sebastian Church

-Tourists coming to witness the festival of St. Sebastian are able to witness some rituals, which appear pretty peculiar for the first time to them.
-Urulu nercha, where the devotees crawl a large stretch, from the church to the beach on their knees make the tourists gape wide eyed.
+Tourists visiting the festival of St. Sebastian can witness some rituals that seem pretty peculiar for the first time.
+For example, the Urulu merchant, where the devotees crawl an extensive stretch from the church to the beach on their knees, makes the tourists gape wide-eyed.
 This ritual is a way of showing respect to St. Sebastian.
-Many devotees also offer silver and gold replicas of bows, arrows and human limbs to receive divine blessings.
+Many devotees also offer silver and gold replicas of bows, arrows, and human limbs to receive divine blessings.

 Location of Vasco House:

-Information about Vasco House:
+About Vasco House: